-- a) All reasonable steps should be taken to prevent consumers becoming 'addicted' callers. - b) Evidence of steps taken by providers may be required by PhonepayPlus, to evidence and support provider's claims to compliance with Special Condition PROF 6, in the event of investigation into a complaint or other potential issue or concern relating to a counselling service.
+- a) All reasonable steps should be taken to prevent consumers becoming 'addicted' callers7. - b) Evidence of steps taken by providers may be required by the Phone-paid Services Authority, to evidence and support provider's claims to compliance with Special Condition PROF 6, in the event of investigation into a complaint or other potential issue or concern relating to a counselling service.